descope/react-sdk/README.md

 ### Last User Persistence

 Descope stores the last user information in local storage.
 If you wish to disable this feature, you can pass `storeLastAuthenticatedUser={false}` to the `AuthProvider` component.
 Please note that some features related to the last authenticated user may not function as expected if this behavior is disabled.
+Local storage is being cleared when the user logs out, if you want the avoid clearing the local storage, you can pass `keepLastAuthenticatedUserAfterLogout={true}` to the `AuthProvider` component.

 ### Widgets